sanjaybasu/healthcare-ai-equity/_chapters/chapter_27_multimodal_learning.md

 ### Modality Ablation Studies

 A complementary approach to interpretability systematically removes or masks each modality and measures the change in predictions.
-For patient $i$ with prediction $\hat{y}_i$ using all modalities, we compute predictions using all subsets:
+For patient $i $ with prediction $\hat{y}_i$ using all modalities, we compute predictions using all subsets:

 $$
 \hat{y}_i^{(-m)} = f(\mathbf{x}_i^{(1)}, \ldots, \mathbf{x}_i^{(m-1)}, \mathbf{0}, \mathbf{x}_i^{(m+1)}, \ldots, \mathbf{x}_i^{(M)})